m4c0/ios-accounts/README.md

 ## Author

-,
+Eduardo Costa <sac@tpk.com.br>

 ## License

-SimplifiedACAccounts is available under the MIT license.
+SimplifiedACAccounts is available under the LGPLv3 license.
 See the LICENSE file for more info.